Pepper Money (UK) Conveyancing Panel Information

 Pepper Money (UK) will likely expect the deeds to be sent to them within 10 days of you receiving the TID (unless their specific P2 requirements specifically state that they you are not to send them anything).
 Most COTs refer to complying with the Certificate of Title referred to in IB (3.7) of the SRA Code of Conduct 2011, published by the Law Society which states that you ‘will despatch to you such deeds and documents relating to the Property as you require with a list of them in the form prescribed by you within ten working days of receipt by us of the title information document from the Land Registry’ As to whether the lender will suspend your panel status this very much varies according to the lender’s own internal policies The more cases you have the more risk you face.
 Some lenders may take action if there records show that the deeds are outstanding for more than 3 matters.
 The fact is that if you keep within the time frame then you will have more chance of remaining on the Pepper Money (UK) conveyancing panel.

-Our practice is on the Pepper Money (UK) conveyancing panel and scheduled to complete a remortgage shortly.
-My file does not contain a Legal Charge for the client to sign.
+Our practice is on the Pepper Money (UK) conveyancing panel and due to complete a remortgage within the next week.
+My papers do not include a Legal Charge for the client to execute.
 Who do I contact at Pepper Money (UK) to request substitute deeds?

-You would be advised to get in touch with Pepper Money (UK) to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains an explicit inquiry for banks to cite who to contact to obtain standard documents.
+You should contact Pepper Money (UK) to obtain standard documents.
+The The Council of Mortgage Lenders Handbook contains an express section for banks to set out who to contact to obtain standard documents.
 Pepper Money (UK) in their Part 2’s state:

-You will need to disclose the firm’s Pepper Money (UK) conveyancing panel number.
+Always remember to disclose your Pepper Money (UK) conveyancing panel number.

 Find a Lawyer on the Pepper Money (UK) Conveyancing Panel